joncoop/multiplayer-space-game/README.md

 - Add animated fire when ship is using thruster.
 (Easyish, just overlay ship and fire image.
 Animate to be cooler.)
 - Speedboost powerup that gives 3 boosts (like Mario Kart mushrooms).
 - Forcefield powerup.
 - Shooting asteroids breaks them into smaller pieces.
 Smallest ones dissapear.
+- Little asteroids do damage to ship.
+Big asteroids kill ship.
 - Shoot big asteroids to spawn minerals to "mine", randomly generated.
 - Add gravity to black holes.
 - Rate limit ship shooting.